SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa-calendarvariables.md

     currently in use.
-For example, once the seasonal adjustment is done, the user-defined calendar variables can be introduced to the specification to study their impact on the results and then the best model settings can be selected (see 3.1.1 for more details).
+For example, once the seasonal adjustment is done, the user-defined calendar variables can be introduced to the specification to study their impact on the results and then the best model settings can be selected (see [*Simple seasonal adjustment of a single time series*](../case-studies/simplesa-single.html) scenario for more details).

 	{: .text-center.image-wrapper}